AMReX-Astro/Castro/docs_new/source/CastroGettingStarted.rst

        git clone ssh://git@github.com:/starkiller-astro/Microphysics.git

-   To access the  routines, set the MICROPHYSICS_HOME environment variable to point to the Microphysics/ directory.
+   To access the Microphysics routines, set the MICROPHYSICS_HOME environment variable to point to the Microphysics/ directory.

 Building the Code
 =================

-In  each different problem setup is stored in its own sub-directory under Castro/Exec/.
-You build the executable in the problem sub-directory.
+In Castro each different problem setup is stored in its own sub-directory under Castro/Exec/.
+You build the
+Castro executable in the problem sub-directory.
 Here we’ll build the Sedov problem:

 #.
 From the directory in which you checked out the Castro git repo,